 55DBP5 – Principal Database Engineer

 The Principal Database Engineer role involves strategizing and overseeing the configuration, upgrade, and long-term operation of software.
 This includes making strategic decisions and roadmaps affecting the implementation, upgrade, architecture, and integration of business-critical software systems.
 The role ensures that processes are aligned with industry best practices and tailored to the specific needs of Sierra Space, identifying areas for improvement across enterprise engineering and/or business systems.
-The Principal Database Engineer may also supervise, mentor, and coach a team of business systems analysts.
+The Principal Database Engineer may also supervise, mentor, and coach a team of business systems analysts database administrators / engineers.

 Key Responsibilities: